10x-Engineers/clang-builtin-tutorial/README.md

 ## Step 7 - Adding the factorial instruction to which the builtin will be mapped
 - Move to the directory `riscv-llvm/llvm/lib/Target/RISCV`
 - Create a file named `RISCVInstrInfoFactorial.td`
-- Add the follwing code:
+- Add the following code:
 ```
 def FACTORIAL : Instruction {
     bits<32> Inst;